vmpr0be/vmpr0be.github.io/content/post/hxp_orakel.md

 ### Exploitation

-My solution used the fact that the `serial_fgets` reads data from the passed in UART port:
+My solution used the fact that the `serial_fgets` reads data from the passed-in UART port:

 ```C
 serial_fgets(sbuf, 0x200, uart0);
 ```

-This means if we can somehow swap `uart0` with `uart1` it will cause the `serial_fgets` function to read from `UART1` port instead of `UART0` and which results in the flag written to the buffer.
+This means if we can somehow swap `uart0` with `uart1` it will cause the `serial_fgets` function to read from `UART1` port instead of `UART0` which results in the flag written to the buffer.

-But how can we do this? well first you must know that there are 2 global variables which store the address of the IO mapped address for `UART0` and `UART1` ports:
+But how can we do this?
+Well, first you must know that there are 2 global variables which store the address of the IO mapped addresses for `UART0` and `UART1` ports:

 ```C
 static volatile uart_regs *uart0 = (uart_regs*)0x4000c000;
 static volatile uart_regs *uart1 = (uart_regs*)0x4000d000;
 ```

-These global variables are located in SRAM (`0x20000000-0x20010000`) which is a readable and **writable** memory region as seen in the provided linker script.
+These global variables are stored in SRAM (`0x20000000–0x20010000`) which is a readable and **writable** memory region, as seen in the provided linker script.

 ```c
 MEMORY {